ishan993/IshanReactReduxStarterKit/README.md

-A React and Redux Starter kit built from FacebookIncubator's simple React Starter kit
+A React and Redux Starter kit built from FacebookIncubator's Create-React-App kit
                        so I don't have to start from scratch every time.

 It includes the following libraries on top of React starter kit: